 Select the subset and checkpoint to inspect

-You can select which data subset you want to inspect.
+If you want, you can select another data subset to inspect.

-This can be the training or validation subset, or any other custom subset, as long as it exists in the dataset version that the model is training on.
+This can be the training subset or any other custom subset, as long as it exists in the dataset version that the model is training on.